tongngocminhanh/MAUI_App_SDR/MyCloudProject/Documentation/Experiment Specification - Anh Tong Ngoc Minh - Son Pham Tien.md

 - Download Blob Storage Name": "saveoutput", storing Outputs of the operation
 - Table Storage Name: "parameters", storing the entities defining the SDR graphs (or outputs)
 ```
-The test sample could be retrieved from [Test Samples](./TestSamples/)

 We have four experiments in the Cloud Project: